-It was a record-breaking summer at the Yukon Wildlife Preserve, with 4,899 visitors coming through the gates this past August.
+It was a record-breaking summer at the Yukon Wildlife Preserve, with 4,899 visitors coming through the gates for wildlife viewing this past August.
 Compare that with 3,200 visitors in the entire first year of operation in 2004–05, and you get an idea of how the preserve has built a reputation as one of Yukon’s major tourist attractions.

 The operations have also expanded in ways that attract locals by the thousands, including school programs, family passes, team-building opportunities, run/ski/walk events, an annual Yukoner Day and special activities planned around most holidays.

 The arrival of new babies is always a draw for visitors in the spring and early summer.
 This year, the preserve welcomed a number of newborns, including elk, mountain goats and mule deer.
 Warm weather and the long hours of daylight also contribute to the high number of summer visitors, but with Yukon’s growing winter tourism sector, the preserve has also expanded its range of activities throughout the winter months.

 Executive director for the preserve, Jake Paleczny, said, “We are open and welcoming visitors daily until Thanksgiving Monday, then operating with reduced hours every Friday to Sunday, with the exception of extended hours [open daily] between Christmas and the end of Christmas holidays, and the same for March Break.”

 Special events on the calendar this autumn include a Certified Interpretive Guide Training Course, delivered by Paleczny from October 30 to November 2, and fall and winter school programming, linked to current curriculum, specialized for Yukon students from November 8 to December 13.
 Coming up quickly is the Halloween Wild Trick or Treat event scheduled for October 28, which will include carnivore feedings, a scavenger hunt and a bonfire.
 Don your costumes to watch the wildlife feast on carved pumpkins, as well.